ShaunCurtis/Blazr.SeparationOfConcerns/readme.md

     }
 ```

 A field to hold the record provided in the Ctor new method and a method to load the data from the provided record.
-The actual load is separated out as we'll be using it again.
+The actual loading code is separated out as we use it in other methods.

 ```csharp
     private CounterDro BaseRecord = default!;